Journal of Global Change Data & Discovery2022.6(4):605-614

 (h) Seasonal road

-3.4.2 Land degradation in gully and flat land systems (Figure 7)
+3.4.2 Land degradation in valley and flat land systems

 4 Discussion and Conclusion

-Arukorqin grassland nomadic system will face more development opportunities and challenges after it is selected as the FAO "Global Important Agricultural Cultural Heritage System" in May 2022.
-This data set is the spatial data part of the 2019 application document, which can be used as the baseline data for future research.
-In addition to the basic spatial data, the land degradation of nomadic systems was mainly assessed.
-According to the classification and grading standards of soil erosion of the Ministry of Water Resources of China, the soil erosion assessment was conducted on the pastures of the heritage sites using Sentinel 2 satellite data in July 2018
+Ar Horqin grassland nomadic system will face more opportunities and challenges after it is selected as the FAO ??Global Important Agricultural Cultural Heritage System?? in May 2022.
+This dataset is the spatial data part of the application document developed in 2019, which may be used as the baseline data for future research.
+In addition to the basic spatial data, the land degradation of nomadic systems was assessed.
+According to the classification and grading standards of soil erosion of the Ministry of Water Resources of China, the soil erosion assessment was conducted on the pastures of the heritage sites using Sentinel-2 satellite data in July 2018??

-(1) The moderate and above water erosion and wind erosion account for 17.28% respectively.
+(1) The moderate and above water erosion and wind erosion account for 17.28% and 26.61%, respectively.
 The moderate and above soil erosion accounts for 32.67% of the total grazing land.

-(2) The proportion of "moderate and above soil erosion" of the three pastures in the total pastures is 36.42% in winter and spring, 57.41% in Summer and Autumn Pasture, and 8.27% in Hanshan Forest Farm.
-This shows that the grassland degradation in summer and autumn pastures is relatively serious.
+(2) The proportion of moderate and above soil erosion of the three pastures in the total pastures is 36.42% in Winter-Spring Pasture, 57.41% in Summer-Autumn Pasture, and 8.27% in Hanshan Forest Reserve.
+This shows that the grassland degradation in Summer-Autumn Pasture is relatively serious.

 4.2 Future Spatial Data Development

-Now, when the cattle and sheep from 23 Gacha in winter and spring come to the summer and autumn pastures, how to use the two Gacha pastures mainly depends on the village rules and regulations formed over the years, and there is no clear grassland boundary.
-In the future, in order to achieve the balance between grass and livestock on a fine scale, it is necessary to develop a clearer division of summer and autumn pastures.
+Now, when the cattle and sheep from 23 Gachas in Winter-Spring Pasture come to the Summer-Autumn Pasture, how to use the two Gacha pastures mainly depends on the village rules and regulations formed over the years, and there is no clear grassland boundary.
+In the future, in order to achieve the balance between grass and livestock on a fine scale, it is necessary to develop a clearer division of Summer-Autumn Pasture.

 Author Contributions

-Wang Z. X. was responsible for the case spatial dataset and completed the first draft of the paper.
-Min Q. W. refine the text.
+Wang, Z. X. was responsible for the case spatial dataset and completed the first draft of the manuscript.
+Min, Q. W. refined the text.

 Acknowledgements

-The author thanks Wang, B., Qian, H. Y, Fang X. Y, etc. of the government of Arhorqin Banner for their strong support field investigation.
+The author thanks Wang, B., Qian, H. Y., and Fang, X. Y. of the government of Ar Horqin Banner for their strong support in field investigation.

 Conflicts of Interest